What’s it Like to Go Through Debt Relief?

 At this stage, working with a debt relief professional can be really helpful.
 It gives you someone to lean on during the tough times.
 A professional who has been through the process can give you the perspective to see that everything you're going through has a goal.
 Instead of just spinning your wheels, you’re now working on a solution.

 Assuming you have multiple creditors, the third stage of the process could be a mixed bag.
-The waiting game will continue, but you should start to see the first signs of success.
+The waiting game will continue, but the first signs of success should start to peek out.

 What to expect